Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 7. Ethical, Effective Care Requires Specialized Skills

-Healing demands the ability to hold both partners with clarity, containment, and care—while guiding them through the complexity of repair.
+Healing demands the ability to hold both partners with clarity, containment, and care while guiding them through the complexity of repair.

 This training offers the structure, insight, and tools you need to work with betrayal trauma confidently and effectively.

-"Thanks to Stan, I Can Now Guide Couples Through the Long Road of Betrayal Recovery."
+"I Can Now Guide Couples Through the Long Road of Betrayal Recovery."

-Before studying with Stan, I felt stuck in my couples work especially when working with a betrayal.
+Before studying with Stan, I felt stuck in my couples work, especially when working with a betrayal.
 Therapy felt mostly cognitive and top-down.
 PACT offered something profoundly different: a bottom-up, body-based, and relational approach that targets the real issues between partners in real time.

 Stan’s model has been invaluable in helping couples navigate betrayal.
-It has taught me how to recognize the profound nervous system impact betrayal has on the betrayed partner — and how to support couples
+It has taught me to recognize the profound impact betrayal has on the betrayed partner’s nervous system, and to support couples in repairing trust through fairness, justice, accountability, and co-regulation.
+Rather than rushing to “move on,” it’s about genuinely rebuilding a new, securely functioning relationship.

 Stan is an exceptional educator.
 He makes complex concepts, such as brain science and attachment theory, accessible, practical, and deeply relevant to betrayal in couples therapy.
 His approach has transformed how I work.
 It has made a profound difference for the couples I work with.